Vitamin B6: Health claims

-The Japanese Ministry of Health, Labour, and Welfare (MHLW) set up the 'Foods for Specified Health Uses' (特定保健用食品; FOSHU) regulatory system in 1991 to individually approve the statements made on food labels concerning the effects of foods on the human body.
+The Japanese Ministry of Health, Labor, and Welfare (MHLW) set up the 'Foods for Specified Health Uses' (特定保健用食品; FOSHU) regulatory system in 1991 to individually approve the statements made on food labels concerning the effects of foods on the human body.
 The regulatory range of FOSHU was later broadened to allow for the certification of capsules and tablets.
 In 2001, MHLW enacted a new regulatory system, 'Foods with Health Claims' (保健機能食品; FHC), which consists of the existing FOSHU system and the newly established 'Foods with Nutrient Function Claims' (栄養機能表示食品; FNFC), under which claims were approved for any product containing a specified amount per serving of 12 vitamins, including vitamin B6, and two minerals.
 To make a health claim based on a food's vitamin B6 content, the amount per serving must be in the range of 0.3–25 mg.
 The allowed claim is: "Vitamin B6 is a nutrient that helps produce energy from protein and helps maintain healthy skin and mucous membranes."

 In 2010, the European Food Safety Authority (EFSA) published a review of proposed health claims for vitamin B6, disallowing claims for bone, teeth, hair skin and nails, and allowing claims that the vitamin provided for normal homocysteine metabolism, normal energy-yielding metabolism, normal psychological function, reduced tiredness and fatigue, and provided for normal cysteine synthesis.

 The US Food and Drug Administration (FDA) has several processes for permitting health claims on food and dietary supplement labels.
 There are no FDA-approved Health Claims or Qualified Health Claims for vitamin B6.
 Structure/Function Claims can be made without FDA review or approval as long as there is some credible supporting science.
 Examples for this vitamin are "Helps support nervous system function" and "Supports healthy homocysteine metabolism."